 There is a risk of acute hypersensitivity reaction of

-<5% (3.6% - 5.2) (anaphylaxis guideline).
+<5% (3.6% - 5.2) (see anaphylaxis).
 Premedication is not required.
 Once treated, the antivenom can be recommenced slowly.
-There is risk of serum sickness at 5-14 days (Serum Sickness guideline).
+There is risk of serum sickness at 5-14 days (see Serum Sickness).

 If IV access is difficult, undiluted antivenom can be given IM.

 If no effect in 2 hours, reconsider diagnosis and discuss with a clinical toxicologist via the Poisons Information Centre.